Harmful Versus Non-Harmful Pests

 Famous for the consumption of wood, termites can damage a home in record speed.
 When a colony nests into your house, they bore holes through uncovered wood supports.
 Eventually, these holes become so numerous the structural integrity of your home is jeopardized.
 In addition to this concern, termites could infest nearby trees, weakening them and putting your house at risk of fall damage.

 While pests such as termites, ants, bed bugs, roaches, ticks, and silverfish can bite, contaminate food and damage property, not all insects and bugs deserve the fear they receive.
-For more information, or to find pest control services,.
+For more information, or to find pest control services, contact us.